-Most nonprofits are 501(c)(3) corporations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization, first you need to form a Washington nonprofit corporation by filing a certificate of formation, and then you then apply for tax-exempt status from the IRS and the State of Washington.
+Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
+To create a 501(c)(3) tax-exempt organization, first you need to form a Washington nonprofit corporation.
+Then you apply for tax-exempt status from the IRS and the state of Washington.
 Here are the details.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

-Depending on your activities and the size of your organization, you may need to register with the Washington attorney general before doing any fundraising activities.
-Check with the Washington attorney general's website at www.sos.wa.gov/charities/Default.aspx for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+The Charities Program at the Secretary of State's office has information and forms about fundraising and registration requirements for nonprofits.